timcassell/ProtoPromise/README.md

 }
 ```

-In this example, we use the `Finally` method to clean up resources.
-Finally handlers will be called when the promise is resolved, rejected, or canceled.
+In this example, we use the `Finally` method to dispose the UnityWebRequest.